 For most people, painting can be done at any time.
-But for those who are expecting, they must never do it during the first trimester, as this is the period when the organs of the fetus are being developed and painting at this time may cause irreversible effects to the baby, such as congenital birth defects.
-Not only that, the risk of miscarriage is also higher during this time.
+But for those who are expecting, they must never do it during the first trimester.
+This is the period when the organs of the fetus are being developed.
+Painting may cause irreversible effects to the baby, such as congenital birth defects.
+Not only that, but the risk of miscarriage is also higher during this time.

 The third trimester is also not ideal, as expectant mothers often have mobility issues during this period.
-They may have difficulty moving around, especially due to the size of their bellies and the added weight they are carrying, and this will make many tasks a challenge for them.
+They may have difficulty moving around, especially due to the size of their bellies and the added weight they are carrying.
+It will make many tasks a challenge for them.
 Going up on ladders is especially risky for them, as they can easily get off-balanced.

-The second trimester, ideally starting at 14 weeks, is the recommended time for a pregnant woman to paint because the safety risks are lower.
-The organs of the fetus have mostly developed, the chance of miscarriage is lessened, and they are more stable in terms of mobility.
-However, this does not mean they can ignore safety measures when doing so.
+The second trimester is recommended for pregnant women to paint because safety risks are lower, ideally starting at 14 weeks.
+The fetus’s organs have mostly developed, the chance of miscarriage is lessened.
+They are more stable in terms of mobility.
+However, this does not mean they can ignore safety measures.

-Always following the different safety measures is a must for an expecting mother, as this will protect not just the mother but also the child.
+Always following the different safety measures is a must for an expecting mother, protecting the mother and the child.

 Types of Paint That Are Safe to Use When Pregnant

-Whether painting the walls of the nursery or doing some arts and crafts, there are certain products that pregnant mothers should never use throughout their pregnancy, and there are also those that they can use but in moderation.
+Whether painting the nursery walls or doing some arts and crafts, there are certain products that pregnant mothers should never use.
+There are also those that they can use but in moderation.

-Of course, lead-based paints are on top of the list of products that must be avoided at all costs, not just by those who are expecting.
+Lead-based paints are on top of the list of products that must be avoided at all costs, not just by those expecting.
 While this type has been banned for residential use since 1978 in the US, they are still produced for industrial purposes.
-While not likely to be used by a pregnant lady, it helps to know where these are still being used so that they are aware of what to avoid to prevent lead exposure.
+While not likely to be used by a pregnant lady, it helps to know where these are still used.
+That way, you’ll know what to avoid to prevent lead exposure.

-Solvent-based, also referred to as oil paints, typically used outdoors are known for their strong vapors due to the high levels of VOCs present, making them unsuitable for pregnant mothers.
+Solvent-based are also referred to as oil paints.
+They are typically used outdoors.
+They are known for their strong vapors due to the high VOCs present, making them unsuitable for pregnant mothers.
 And if you recall from the previous section, these fumes can have various health effects with prolonged exposure.

-Additionally, mothers who are exposed to solvent-based products that contain toluene for lengthy periods and at high levels may give birth to babies who have tiny heads and are smaller than average, like those with fetal alcohol syndrome.
+Mothers exposed to solvent-based products containing toluene for lengthy periods may give birth to babies with tiny heads and are smaller than average.
+It resembles those with fetal alcohol syndrome.

-The water-based latex and acrylic paints are much safer to use than solvent-based ones, although caution is still needed when using them.
-Some latex options still contain VOCs, although less than oil ones, so any risks associated with them are still present but at a lesser degree.
+Water-based latex and acrylic paints are much safer to use than solvent-based ones.
+Caution is still needed when using them.
+Some latex options still contain VOCs, although less than oil ones.
+Any risks associated with them are still present but to a lesser degree.
 That is why checking the label of cans to see any VOCs used is necessary.

-Also, latex in liquid form may cause irritation to the mouth and skin with direct contact, while the fumes can trigger eye irritation.
-So, while latex-based ones are safer to use than solvent-based ones, it does not necessarily mean that these are pregnancy safes.
+Also, latex in liquid form may irritate the mouth and skin with direct contact.
+At the same time, the fumes can trigger eye irritation.
+While latex-based ones are safer to use than solvent-based ones, it does not necessarily mean that these are pregnancy safes.

-Expectant mothers should only use products that are labelled as having low to zero VOCs present and are of the non-toxic variety.
+Expectant mothers should only use products labeled as having low to zero VOCs present and are of the non-toxic variety.

 Low VOC & Pregnancy